kjyv/FloBaRoID/README.md

 known issues:
 * excitation methods could be more generic, generate optimized trajectories
 * using position control over yarp is suboptimal and can expose timing issues

+usage:

+* get joint torque measurements from a robotic link structure

+   possible e.g. by using the excite.py script which filters the measurements as well (containts no generic trajectory generation yet) if using some other means of movement and data recording, the data files of the numpy data files need to have the expected data fields and data needs to be filtered

+* run identification.py, at least supplying the measurement data file and the corresponding kinematic model .urdf file with some physically consistent CAD parameters

+   optionally an output .urdf file path, separate measurements for validation, some display options possibly it's necessary to set some options for identification methods in the beginning of identification.py